goncasmage1/MGSProject/README.md

-MGSProject is an Unreal Engine project created by me with the intent of implementing basic functionality from the original Metal Gear Solid for the PS1.
+MGSProject is an Unreal Engine project created by me with the intent of implementing basic functionality from the Metal Gear Solid franchise.

 As of now the functionality includes:
   - Cover mechanic
+  - Crouch and prone mechanic
-  - Inventory and Items
+  - Inventory system
-  - Basic AI
+  - Basic AI patrolling and attacking
   - Radar System
+  - OctoCamo mechanic

 There is a ToDo list if you want to contribute.